 What’s it like from a candidate’s point of view?

 Catherine Kilty is now well into her role as executive director for Tierra Village.
-Roam Consulting recently conducted the executive search for this Leavenworth nonprofit as the final phase of a longer consulting assignment, during which we helped the founding Board of Directors and Executive Director:
+I recently conducted the executive search for this Leavenworth nonprofit.
+It was the final phase of a longer consulting assignment, during which I helped the Board of Directors and Executive Director:

 - Deal gracefully with founding board and executive director issues;